Argent77/A7-SkipChateauIrenicus/SkipChateauIrenicus/readme/readme.txt

 within the dungeon.
 Just inspect the rubble of the destroyed building on Waukeen's Promenade.
 As a bonus you will also gain some experience and may find a bit of pocket change.

-"Skip Chateau Irenicus" (or SCI) is meant as an alternative to the (in)famous Dungeon-Be-Gone mod which provides a similar option, but in a way that seriously breaks the fourth wall.
+"Skip Chateau Irenicus" is meant as an alternative to the (in)famous Dungeon-Be-Gone mod, which provides a similar option, but in a way that seriously breaks the fourth wall.

-This mod requires BG2:EE patched to v2.0 or higher, or EET (Enhanced Edition Trilogy).
+This mod requires BG2 (with or without ToB), BG2:EE or EET (Enhanced Edition Trilogy).

 Installation
 ~~~~~~~~~~~~

 This is a WeiDU mod, that means it is very easy to install.
 Simply unpack the downloaded archive into your game
 directory and run "setup-SkipChateauIrenicus.exe".
 Follow the instructions and you are ready to start.
-You must start
+You have to
-a new SoA game to see any effect.
+start a new SoA game to see any effect.

-Important: The game must be patched to v2.0 or higher to install this mod.
+Note: To get the most out of the mod, BG2:EE should be patched to v2.0 or higher.

 Components
 ~~~~~~~~~~

-Main component: Skip Chateau Irenicus
+Main component: Skip Chateau Irenicus (requires BG2, BG2:EE or EET)

 The component triggers moments after you are released from your cell.
 A rogue appears and opens up the opportunity to use the magical portals to leave the dungeon.
 Each portal will transport you to the other level of the dungeon